 No one is fond of “batwings” — that dreaded flab that appears almost overnight on the back of your upper arms.
-In addition to cleaning up your diet, you’ve got to do some good, old-fashioned weight training to build and shape the muscles underneath, which can help take the wiggle out of those wings.
+In addition to cleaning up your diet, you’ve got to do some good, old-fashioned weight training to build and shape the triceps muscles, which can help take the wiggle out of those wings.

 The following three-move workouts accomplish two aims: Under Construction builds muscle on the backs of your arms to give you the shape you want.
 Do it in combination with another bodypart or as part of a total-body workout.
 And the 9-Minute EMOM trains muscular endurance and can be used as a finisher to just about any training session to incite development and change.
 Both are especially effective when combined with our “Sculpt This, Not That” advice.
 Survey says: You’ll soon be going sleeveless!